NavDaBoss/SmartWeather/README.md

 - Global weather forecast lookup by city name.
 - Handles ambigious city names by allowing users to choose from a dropdown.
+- Displays five day weather forecast in both Fahrenheit or Celsius (Toggleable).
+- Shows hi, low, humidity, wind speed, and chance of precipitation for each day.

 ## Requirements